 After all these years, Fitzroy remains cool and hip, somethings’ll never change.
 Naked in the Sky, as many of you may know by now, is the rooftop bar right above Naked for Satan.
-If you’re looking for some more inventive tapas, have more than a $10 note to spend, and are looking for some breathtaking views, then enter the escalator and all your dreams will come true.
+If you’re looking for some more inventive tapas paired with some breathtaking views, have more than a $10 note to spend, then enter the escalator and all your dreams will come true.

 The crumbed eggplant is always a must-order for me.
 These are kind of like eggplant chips, the crumb is super crunchy, and the mix of honey and blue cheese is perfect, definitely get this if you’re an eggplant fan!